Our commitment to you and the protection of your data

 Slack has invested heavily in building a robust security team, one that can handle a variety of issues – everything from threat detection to building new tools.
 In accordance with GDPR requirements relating to security incident notifications, Slack will continue to meet its obligations and offer contractual assurances.

 If you’d like to learn more about Slack’s security policies and procedures, please see our security page.
 It provides detailed information on how we approach security, and includes a white paper on how Slack ensures user data security in particular, including our technical and organisational measures(TOMs), as well as our encryption standards.

 To comply with European Union data protection laws around international data transfer mechanisms, we offer European Union Model Clauses, also known as Standard Contractual Clauses, to meet adequacy and security requirements for our customers who operate in the European Union and the United Kingdom.
 A copy of our standard data processing addendum, incorporating Model Clauses, is available here.

 While Slack remains self-certified under the EU-US Privacy Shield and the Swiss-US Privacy Shield, we aren’t currently relying on these frameworks for the transfer of personal data.

 At Slack, we are committed to the security and privacy of your data.
 So we’re glad to comply, and help you to comply, with the GDPR.
-If you have any questions about your rights under the GDPR as a user, or how Slack can help you with compliance as a customer, we hope that you’ll get in touch with us at firstname.lastname@example.org.
+If you have any questions about your rights under the GDPR as a user or about how Slack can help you with compliance as a Customer, we hope that you’ll get in touch with us at email@example.com.
 Please also visit our Trust Centre to learn more about our privacy, security and compliance programmes.